-Oil exploration was well under way in the 1940s and it was probably that business which brought these cars to the Middle East and then home again, when the tour of duty was ended.
-First, a 1948 Hillman Minx Mark 3 with clearly painted plates:
+Oil exploration was well under way in the 1940s and it was probably that business which took these cars to the Middle East and then home again, when the owners’ tours of duty were ended.
+First, below, a 1948 Hillman Minx Mark 3 with clearly painted plates:

 IRAQ – Kirkuk

 IRAQ – Baghdad

 Iraqi vehicles travelling outside the country should have carried translation plates or be made to carry ‘Q’ temporary import plates when they visited Europe and Britain.
 The above cars slipped in ‘under the radar’, it seems, but the car which carried KK 2460 was correctly prepared for its trip, via its translation/out-of-state plate.
 The vehicle ended in a scrapyard in Amersham in 1973, where this plate was salvaged by EU38!
 (Below)

 Below: Re-imported to London in December 1950 from Bahrain, this 1947 Vanguard LXK 90 was allocated a registration from the London batches of 10 to 99, which were retained for the re-registration of used imports.
 Unusually, this owner chose not to dismount his original Bahrein 495 numberplate – strictly not legal, but its suits us!